hyodae-seo/hyodaeseo.com/content/projects/ONR_ASTRAL/index.md

 ---
-title: ONR The Arabian Sea Transition Layer (ASTRAL), Exchange Across the Air-Sea Interface (PI Seo)
+title: ONR The Arabian Sea Transition Layer (ASTRAL), Exchange Across the Air-Sea Interface DRI
 date: 2024-12-19
 ---

 Improving the model simulation of surface wave impacts on air-sea fluxes, turbulent boundary layers, and their impacts on Indian monsoons in the Arabian Sea.
+PI: H. Seo (UH)

 <!--more-->